pnp/pnpassessment/README.md

 # Microsoft 365 Scanner
 Microsoft 365 SharePoint scanning tool is an open source community tool that provides customers with data to help them with various deprecation and adoption scenarios.
+This tool is currently under development/testing, more features and especially more documentation will be added soon.

 ## Getting started 🚀